← Back to wiki

 Avocado is essentially an olive oil delivery vehicle disguised as a fruit.
 About 70% of its calories come from monounsaturated oleic acid, the same fatty acid that dominates extra-virgin olive oil.
 Fontana groups avocado alongside olive oil and nuts as plant-origin MUFA sources, noting that plant-origin monounsaturated fat is specifically associated with lower cardiovascular and cancer mortality -- a distinction that matters, because the same fatty acid from animal sources does not carry the same benefit (Ref 69).

 The cardiovascular evidence is substantial.
-A prospective study in the Journal of the American Heart Association (Pacheco et al., 2022) tracked over 110,000 participants and found those eating 2+ servings of avocado per week had 16% lower cardiovascular disease risk and 21% lower coronary heart disease risk.
-An earlier RCT (Wang et al., 2015) showed that one avocado per day significantly reduced LDL, small dense LDL, and oxidized LDL -- the most atherogenic lipoprotein particles -- compared to matched diets without avocado.
+A prospective cohort study (Pacheco et al., 2022, JAHA) tracked over 110,000 U.S. adults for up to 30 years and found those eating 2+ servings of avocado per week had 16% lower cardiovascular disease risk and 21% lower coronary heart disease risk.
+A clinical trial in adults with overweight (Olavarría et al., 2021, Medicine) found that an avocado-based Mediterranean diet improved serum lipids including LDL in secondary prevention.

 Beyond its own nutrient profile, avocado functions as an absorption multiplier.
 Its fat content dramatically increases uptake of fat-soluble carotenoids from other foods.
 Add avocado to a salad and you absorb 3-5x more beta-carotene and lutein from the greens.
 Pair it with tomato and lycopene absorption jumps 2-4x.
 This synergy effect makes avocado a strategic ingredient, not just a nutritious one.

 The fruit also delivers 6.7g of fibre per 100g -- among the highest of any fruit -- along with more potassium per serving than a banana (485mg per 100g).
-It is one of the richest food sources of glutathione, the body's master antioxidant.
-NHANES data (Fulgoni et al., 2013) showed avocado consumers had higher overall nutrient intakes, lower BMI, and reduced metabolic syndrome risk, though this likely reflects broader dietary patterns as well.
+It is one of the richest food sources of glutathione.
+NHANES analysis (Fulgoni et al., 2013, Nutr J) showed avocado consumers had significantly higher intakes of key nutrients, lower BMI, and reduced metabolic syndrome prevalence.

 How to Use It